rust-lang/style-team/text/0001-struct-union-declaration.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-Unions have not been stabilized yet, and thus the syntax could possibly change. `rustfmt` does not currently have testing for union declarations.
+Unions have not been stabilized yet, and thus the syntax could possibly change.